Zionme/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase
+a function that creates a copy of the string, removing the character at the position n